Panasonic G80 vs Sony A6000

 Review summary: Panasonic G80 vs Sony A6000

-So what is the bottom line?
-Is there a clear favorite between the Panasonic G80 and the Sony A6000?
+So how do things add up?
+Is the Panasonic G80 better than the Sony A6000 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Panasonic Lumix DMC-G80: